-- 700 to 800 g. of beef tenderloin, cut into one-inch cubes
+- 700 to 800 grams beef tenderloin cut into one-inch cubes

-- 3 tbsps. of finely minced garlic
+- 3 tablespoons finely minced garlic

-- ½ tsp. of ground black pepper
+- 1/2 teaspoon ground black pepper

-- 3 tbsps. of olive oil
+- 3 tablespoons olive oil

-- 4 to 5 tbsps. of Worcestershire sauce
+- 4 to 5 tablespoons Worcestershire sauce

 Place the beef cubes in a bowl.
 Add the minced garlic, pepper and 3 tbsps. of olive oil.
 Mix well.
 Cover and keep in the fridge for a couple of hours.